scylladb/scylladb/docs/dev/protocols.md

 The traditional port used for Redis is 6379.
 Regular Redis does not support SSL, so there is no traditional choice of port for it.

-The same `rpc_address` configuration option used by the CQL and Thrift protocols to set the IP address (and therefore network interface) on which Scylla should listen also applies to the Redis protocol.
+The same `rpc_address` configuration option used by the CQL protocol to set the IP address (and therefore network interface) on which Scylla should listen also applies to the Redis protocol.

 See [redis.md](redis.md) for more information about Scylla's